McSorley’s Old Ale House

 - The first stop is registering an email address and name to a card containing a GR code.
 These cards are used at picture stations throughout the Color Factory and immediately emailed to the address on file at no charge.
 Delectable treats and mementos are available throughout this colorful journey of sight and sound.
 Be sure to collect a Color Factory Map at the end to continue the journey at 22 hidden locations throughout lower Manhattan.

-- The Cauldron Magical Pub in New York City is the only location in the United States.
+- New York City is the The Cauldron Magical Pub‘s only location in the United States.
 The fairy inspired restaurant includes a drink menu of potions with specialty marked magical items, including The Blob.

 - Hook and Ladder 8, the Ghostbusters Headquarters, is an operating fire station so entering is prohibited, but photos can be taken outside.